akku213/akku213/README.md

 Hey there🖐 I'm Akanksha, a cute goofball who spends her days coding on a keyboard and figuring out why my code doesn't work 👁👄👁.
 When I'm not coding, I'm either watching anime, goofing around, or creating art.
 Oh, and I love solving sudoku puzzles too!

 I’m a self-taught Full Stack Developer passionate about building modern web applications and continuously learning through the process.
-My expertise lies in the **MERN stack (MongoDB, Express.js, React.js, Node.js)**, where I focus on building scalable applications and seamless user experiences.
+My expertise lies in the **MERN stack (MongoDB, Express.js, React.js, Node.js)**.

 Passionate about building scalable, high-performance web applications with clean architecture and seamless user experiences.
 Always open to collaborating on meaningful products and turning ideas into reality.